vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 domain-validated certificates fraudulently issued to an attacker.
 While this document does not create a new vulnerability in this area, it does potentially enlarge the window in which such an attack could be made.
-A proposed mitigation is that certificate authorities should not use a resolver that is configured to serve stale data.
+A proposed mitigation is that certificate authorities should fully look up each name starting at the DNS root for every name lookup.
-Instead, certificate authorities should probably not use a caching resolver at all and instead use resolvers that do not cache, but fully look up each name starting at the DNS root for every name lookup.
+Alternatively, CAs should use a resolver that is not serving stale data.

 # Privacy Considerations